-During the episode, Catherine, the host, and Brett recognize the stages of hiring someone.
+During the episode, Catherine, the host, and Brett recognize the hiring stages.
 They start by counting the emotions anyone may encounter during the journey-as some people reflect their ego depending on the result- if you hire to demonstrate that your organization can grow; but if you fail, you feel like a failure to yourself and your business.
-This previous argument is what Brett emphasizes during his conversation with her because he is a strong believer that no one can reach their achievement by themselves, everyone needs company, help, or someone who can assist them to grow- that’s when the services of a staffing company come to the rescue.
+This previous argument is what Brett emphasizes during his conversation with her because he is a strong believer that no one can reach their achievement by themselves, everyone needs company, help, or someone who can assist them in growing- that’s when the services of a staffing company come to the rescue.

-As a way to deepen the topic, Catherine asks Brett if he had any frustration during his journey, as that is the reason other CEO’s attend Business Vitality; and after a quick analysis, he uncovers his early days as a practitioner, which meant answering the phone and fax, creating marketing content, and organizing his activities, all by himself.
+As a way to deepen the topic, Catherine asks Brett if he had any frustration during his journey, as that is the reason other CEOs attend Business Vitality; after a quick analysis, he uncovers his early days as a practitioner, which meant answering the phone and fax, creating marketing content, and organizing his activities, all by himself.
 Frustration about not being able to grow crumbled up inside him, even though he always had the instinct of a leader and business owner; and that’s when he had to ask for help and think outside the box.
-That’s when a truthful lesson came to him: even if you have leadership skills, you have to learn how to become a good employee.
-After that, he hired people and formed his leadership team, a decision that led him to delegate better his time.
+That’s when a truthful lesson came to him: even with leadership skills, you must learn how to become a good employee.
+After that, he hired people and formed his leadership team, a decision that led him to delegate his time better.

-Brett assures that people need to question themselves about everything, even if it’s hard.
-Solving the questions as: am I someone else would like to work with?
+Brett assures that people must question themselves about everything, even if it’s hard.
+Solving the questions: Am I someone I would like to work with?
 Am I willing to ask for help?
-Do I have the right picture of how I would like to see my business in a couple of years?
-Investing time looking for an answer to all these questions pushes towards personal growth, which then proceeds to professional growth.
+Do I have the right picture of how I want to see my business in a few years?
+Investing time in looking for an answer to all these questions pushes toward personal growth, which then proceeds to professional growth.

 Listen to the full Business Vitality Podcast episode HERE.